-Today I’m talking to Hannah Cushion about her work as an artist and educator.
+I have a guest for you today on the show.
+I’m really happy to be talking to Hannah Cushion about her work as an artist and educator.

 Since receiving a creative practice grant from Arts Council England in 2021, Hannah has been looking at ways to directly connect her museum practice with her art practice.

-In our chat, Hannah and I discuss how inclusivity, curiosity, and the opportunity to collaborate with people and to create meaningful connections with objects and between people are really important values in her practice.
+In our chat today, Hannah and I discuss how inclusivity, curiosity, and the opportunity to collaborate with people and to create meaningful connections with objects and between people are really important values in her practice.

 Museum labels tell us one story but what if the objects themselves could talk?
 How do we encourage people to include their own stories and experiences when we talk about objects?